Kdwan004/Terminal-Chess/README.md

 ## Code Structure

 - `MAIN.java`: The main class that initializes the game and handles the game loop.
-- `gameBoard.java`: Contains methods for creating and displaying the game board.
+- `GameBoard.java`: Contains methods for creating and displaying the game board.
-- `gameFunction.java`: Manages the game state, including captured pieces.
+- `GameFunction.java`: Manages the game state, including captured pieces.
-- `peiceMove.java`: Handles the logic for moving pieces on the board.
+- `PieceMove.java`: Handles the logic for moving pieces on the board.
-- `peiceSet.java`: Initialises peice positions on board.
+- `PieceSet.java`: Initialises peice positions on board.
-- `pawns.java`: Game functions for pawn peice.
+- `Pawns.java`: Game functions for pawn peice.

 ## TODO